processone/docs.ejabberd.im/content/admin/installation.md

     - start the installation,
     - when asked by the Windows Firewall prompt, you can both times click "Cancel",
 6. After successful install, you should see on your Desktop two new shortcuts: "Start ejabberd" and "Stop ejabberd". **To start or stop ejabberd, righ-click on each shortcut and select "Run as Administrator", then confirm the Windows dialog by clicking "Yes".**
 7. After starting ejabberd, a welcome screen should open in your default browser.
-You can go to the web dashboard at `http://localhost:5280/admin` and type the username `admin` and the `password` for access.
+You can go to the web dashboard at `http://localhost:5280/admin/` and fill the username field with the full account JID, for example `admin@domain` (or `admin@localhost` as above).
+Then fill the password field with that account's `password`.
 The next step is to get to know [how to configure ejabberd](https://docs.ejabberd.im/admin/configuration/).
 8. If something goes wrong during the installation, and you would like to start from scratch, you will find the ejabberd `uninstall.exe` in the directory where it was installed.
 By default, that's `\Program Files\ejabberd-YY.MM\uninstall.app`.
 The uninstaller will stop your ejabberd server and remove all its files.
 Log files may be left behind, so to completely remove ejabberd, just delete its main folder.

 ## Install on Linux